georgebabarus/magento-filesystem-extension/docs/source/details.rst

   :height: 300px
   :alt: Product file storage for gallery

-Nothing changes in database architecture and the way Magento save path to product images.
+The database and data structure is not changed after the installation of these modules.

 .. image:: _static/features/catalog-product-images-in-database.png
   :height: 300px